Blake Mills: Biography

 In January 2012, Mills appeared on Conan O'Brien for his first national televised performance as a solo artist.
-He covered Bob Dylan’s “Heart Of Mine,” which he had recently recorded for an Amnesty International benefit CD.
-Later that year, he went on to co-produce Jesca Hoop's album The House that Jack Built, produced Sara Watkins' album Sun Midnight Sun, wrote and produced "Sad Dream" on Sky Ferreira's latest EP Ghost and an additional two tracks on her upcoming LP I'm Not Alright.
+He covered Bob Dylan's "Heart of Mine", which he had recently recorded for an Amnesty International benefit CD.
+Later that year, he went on to co-produce Jesca Hoop's album The House that Jack Built, produced Sara Watkins' album Sun Midnight Sun, wrote and produced "Sad Dream" on Sky Ferreira's EP Ghost.
 Mills was featured on electric slide guitar on the track '"Go Home" from the 2013 debut album from the group Lucius.
 For the compilation album Just Tell Me That You Want Me: A Tribute to Fleetwood Mac, he co-produced and played with Billy Gibbons and Matt Sweeney on the track "Oh Well".
 Mills also served as the opening act and guitarist for Fiona Apple during her 2012 tour through North America.
 Mills co-produced the track "Artifact 1" on Conor Oberst's album, Upside Down Mountain, which was released in May 2014.
-He also produced the forthcoming untitled release from Jesca Hoop and Mt.
-Egypt's III.

-Mills released his second full length album, Heigh Ho, on September 16, 2014.
+Mills released his second full-length album, Heigh Ho, on September 16, 2014.
 This self-produced album combines a range of genres.
 Along with friends and inspirations including Fiona Apple, Jim Keltner, Don Was, Benmont Tench, Jon Brion, and Mike Elizondo, Mills recorded Heigh Ho at the legendary Ocean Way Recording studios in a room built for Frank Sinatra.
-He also produced the sophomore release from Alabama Shakes.
-Recording took place at Sound Emporium in Nashville, a studio originally built for Sun Records house producer Cowboy Jack Clement.

-In 2015 Mills was nominated for a Grammy in the category of Producer of the Year, Non-Classical for his work on Alabama Shakes breakthrough album Sound & Color.
+He also produced the Alabama Shakes' 2015 album Sound & Color, for which his production work was nominated for a Grammy award.

-Mills' producer credits in 2016 include albums from former bandmates Dawes, along with upcoming albums from John Legend, Laura Marling, Jim James and Perfume Genius.
-In the same year, he also performed guitar and various other instruments on Andrew Bird's album Are You Serious.
+Mills' producer credits in 2016 and 2017 include the albums We're All Gonna Die from former bandmates Dawes, Darkness and Light by John Legend, Semper Femina by Laura Marling, Eternally Even by Jim James and No Shape by Perfume Genius.
+In 2016 he performed guitar and various other instruments on Andrew Bird's album Are You Serious.
 In 2017, Mills took part in Randy Newman's Dark Matter as a guitarist.

-In November 2018, Mills quietly released an almost-entirely-instrumental EP entitled "Look" on his own label imprint New Deal Music.
+In November 2018, Mills quietly released an almost-entirely-instrumental EP entitled Look on his own label imprint New Deal Music.
 The album was created almost entirely using Roland guitar synthesizers from the 1970s with collaboration from saxophonist Sam Gendel, singer Natalie Mering of Weyes Blood, and violin and string-arrangement virtuoso, Rob Moose, who has appeared on nearly every release Mills has produced.
-"Look" was the second release on New Deal Music.
-The first New Deal release, in September 2018, was a soundtrack by Colin Stetson, Canadian-American saxophonist, multireedist, and composer based in Montreal, for the short-lived dramatic television series The First (TV series).
+Look was the second release on New Deal Music.
+The first New Deal release, in September 2018, was a soundtrack by Colin Stetson, Canadian-American saxophonist, multireedist, and composer based in Montreal, for the short-lived dramatic television series The First.